SSWConsulting/SSW.Rules.Content/rules/search-employee-skills/rule.md

 #### Suggestion to Microsoft:

-**[\#1 Data Sync](https://sharepoint.uservoice.com/forums/329220-sharepoint-dev-platform/suggestions/43922373-help-me-better-sync-my-dynamics-365-crm-data-with)** – this should be a simple SharePoint connector so this piece of PowerShell glue is not required 👌 e.g. CRM user skills to User Profile properties
+**[\#1 Data Sync](https://sharepoint.uservoice.com/forums/329220-sharepoint-dev-platform/suggestions/43922373-help-me-better-sync-my-dynamics-365-crm-data-with)** – this should be a simple SharePoint connector so this piece of PowerShell glue is not required 👌
+E.g. CRM user skills to User Profile properties

-**[\#2 SharePoint Search](https://sharepoint.uservoice.com/forums/330321-sharepoint-search/suggestions/43922382-help-me-make-dynamics-365-crm-data-searchable-from)** – if not using a connector, we should be able to easily index and search through Dynamics 365 CRM data
+**[\#2 SharePoint Search](https://sharepoint.uservoice.com/forums/330321-sharepoint-search/suggestions/43922382-help-me-make-dynamics-365-crm-data-searchable-from)** – if not using a connector, we should be able to easily index and search through Dynamics 365 CRM data.
-This is essentially just calling a different API
+This is essentially just calling a different API.

-**[\#3 SharePoint Search UX](https://sharepoint.uservoice.com/forums/330321-sharepoint-search/suggestions/43922385-help-me-customise-sharepoint-search-results)** – if you don’t want either of those options (i.e. you users’ skills are stored somewhere else), we should be able to change the search results UI e.g. “Search for people here: https://ssw.com.au/people”
+**[\#3 SharePoint Search UX](https://sharepoint.uservoice.com/forums/330321-sharepoint-search/suggestions/43922385-help-me-customise-sharepoint-search-results)** – if you don’t want either of those options (i.e. you users’ skills are stored somewhere else), we should be able to change the search results UI.
+E.g. Search for people here: https://ssw.com.au/people

-**\#4 Dynamics Search** – there should be a global user search that goes across all entities in Dynamics 365 CRM
+**\#4 Dynamics Search** – there should be a global user search that goes across all entities in Dynamics 365 CRM.

 ![Figure: Searching User + Skill doesn’t yield any result although this skill is associated to the user](extending-ad-7.png)